openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          PACKAGE_INSTALL = "${INITRAMFS_SCRIPTS} ${VIRTUAL-RUNTIME_base-utils} base-passwd"

-   :term:`VOLATILE_LOG_DIR`
-      Specifies the persistence of the target's ``/var/log`` directory, which is used to house postinstall target log files.

-      By default, :term:`VOLATILE_LOG_DIR` is set to "yes", which means the file is not persistent.
-You can override this setting by setting the variable to "no" to make the log directory persistent.

-   :term:`VOLATILE_TMP_DIR`
-      Specifies the persistence of the target's ``/tmp`` directory.

-      By default, :term:`VOLATILE_TMP_DIR` is set to "yes", in which case ``/tmp`` links to a directory which resides in RAM in a ``tmpfs`` filesystem.

-      If instead, you want the ``/tmp`` directory to be persistent, set the variable to "no" to make it a regular directory in the root filesystem.

-      This supports both sysvinit and systemd based systems.

    :term:`WARN_QA`
       Specifies the quality assurance checks whose failures are reported as warnings by the OpenEmbedded build system.
 You set this variable in